-- 1. "More than minimal planning," "firearm," and "destructive device" are defined in the Commentary to §1B1.1 (Application Instructions). - 2.
+- 1. "More than minimal planning," "firearm," and "destructive device" are defined in the Commentary to \$1B1.1 (Application Instructions). - 2.
 "Loss" means the value of the property taken, damaged, or destroyed.
 Ordinarily, when property is taken or destroyed the loss is the fair market value of the particular property at issue.
 Where the market value is difficult to ascertain or inadequate to measure harm to the victim, the court may measure loss in some other way, such as reasonable replacement cost to the victim.
+Loss does not include the interest that could have been earned had the funds not been stolen.
 When property is damaged, the loss is the cost of repairs, not to exceed the loss had the property been destroyed.
 Examples: (1) In the case of a theft of a check or money order, the loss is the loss that would have occurred if the check or money order had been cashed.
 (2) In the case of a defendant apprehended taking a vehicle, the loss is the value of the vehicle even if the vehicle is recovered immediately.